PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Cognition Fundamentals/Decision-making & Actions- Workshop.md

 Live lecture which is given at the 15th of December from 9:15 till 10:00.
 Take a look at your timetable to see where and when exactly the lecture takes place!
 If you can't wait, [here are the slides already](https://github.com/BredaUniversityADSAI/ADS-AI/blob/f796cdb8c7629fe462f89344ab5592b0d858d35f/docs/Study%20Content/Cognition%20Fundamentals/assets/lectures/Cognition%20Fundamentals%20-%20Refresher%20on%20Perception%20and%20Learning.pptx) but after the lecture, there should be [a recording available here!](https://www.youtube.com/watch?v=dQw4w9WgXcQ&feature=share&si=ELPmzJkDCLju2KnD5oyZMQ)

 ## Creative Briefing: Iterate on your flowchart
-Open your flowchart and technical report or notes thereof, these are going to be the tools to make our design.
+Open your flowchart and technical report, or notes thereof, these are going to be the tools to make our design.
 I've provided all who uploaded their flowchart with feedback, please iterate on your flowchart based on the provided feedback.

 1) If you haven't done so already, create a second model for your robot below your current cognitive model.
 Which should roughly look a bit like this: